b-jesch/script.skinhelper.ping/README.md

 	<onclick>RunScript(script.skinhelper.ping)</onclick>

-Zusätzlich kann das Addon auch als Dienst getartet werden (default: off).
+Zusätzlich kann das Addon auch als Dienst gestartet werden (default: off).
 In diesem Modus aktualisiert das Addon alle 10 Sekunden den Status der eingetragenen Server. / In addition, the addon can also be started as a service (default: off).
 In this mode, the add-on updates the status of the registered servers every 10 seconds.